 - WHAT IS THE BILL OF MATERIALS (BOM)?

-The BOM is a list of components used in fabricating the product.
-It helps to prevent the manufacturer from substituting in cheaper materials.
-With a detailed BOM, risks of product defects and recalls are reduced.
+The BOM is the list of components used in manufacturing the product.
+It helps to prevent the manufacturer from using cheaper materials.
+With a detailed BOM, risks of product defects and recalls are effectively mitigated.

 OTHER ISSUES